nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Output:
 ```
 ________________________________________________________________________________________________________________________
 help:                            shows the list of commands available at the subject level
 add abc:                           adds a topic called 'abc' in the current subject
 todo abc:                          adds a todo type task with the description 'abc'
-deadline abc /by 1:  adds a deadline type task with description 'abc' and date/time of deadline as 1
+deadline abc /by 12:00 13-11-2020: adds a deadline type task with description 'abc' with date/time of deadline
+                                   as 12:00 AM 13 Nov 2020
-event abc /at 1:     adds an event type task with description 'abc' and date/time of event as 1
+event abc /at 01:00 21-11-2020:    adds an event type task with description 'abc' with date/time of event
+                                   as 1:00 AM 21 Nov 2020
-find abc:            finds all topics and tasks containing the letters abc in the current subject
+find abc:                          finds all topics and tasks containing 'abc' in the current subject
 list:                              shows the list of all topics and tasks in the current subject
 list all:                          shows the tree of all subjects, topics, tasks and flashcards
 delete topic 1:                    deletes the 1st topic in the list of topics.
 delete task 1:                     deletes the 1st task in the list of tasks.
 done 1:                            marks the 1st task in the list of tasks as done
-topic abc:           enters the topic called abc, now you can create, find, list and delete the flashcards of topic abc
+topic abc:                         enters the topic abc, now you can add, find, list and delete flashcards of topic abc
 quiz abc:                          starts a quiz for all the flashcards of the topic abc,
                                    answer the questions of the prompted flashcards to test your knowledge
 results abc:                       gives you the results of all attempted quizzes for abc topic
 exit:                              exits the subject to return to the main screen, where you can work with subjects
 ________________________________________________________________________________________________________________________
 ```
 #### 4.2.2 `add` - Add topic